mezorian/DateTime-/README.md

 - [ ] throw exceptions if DateTimePP objects don't use the same timezone
 - [ ] add exceptions to make all functions invalid-parameter-save
 - [ ] add word "Error" to all exceptions
+- [ ] check if all functions are tested, e.g. date() is not
 - [ ] document exceptions

 ## v1.3.0 Print to console, time-zone calculations
 - [ ] output datetime in different formats to string
 - [ ] move DateTimeObjects into new time-zone
+- [ ] add style-guide, license, contribution files...

 ## v1.4.0 arithmetics with DateTimePP objects
 - [ ] add or subtract DateTimePP objects